jakepalandri/ROSHome/Notes.md

             - Developed in Scotland
             - Formed the basis for many domestic control installations for many decades
             - One of the first protocols to completely cover the home automation spectrum
                 - Power
                 - Lighting
                 - Security
             - Capable of controlling 256 devices on one circuit
             - Sent messages through the property's existing AC electrical wiring
                 - At the time this was an efficient way to send basic signals through large spaces
                 - Controllers ranged from switches to programmable timers
             - Later advanced to be controllable from a computer
                 - Schedule events
                 - Decision-based sequences
     - 1980s
         - 3x Xanadu Houses
             - Solidify the concepts of home automation and computer control
             - Thorough implementations of lighting, heating and security
         - Home Robots
-            - Became achieveable
+            - Became achievable
                 - Microprocessors and baterries small enough to fit
             - Idea of robots as companions solidified through sci-fi movies
     - 1990s - Gerontechnology